web-illinois/ilw-card/UPGRADES.md

 Rename all .js files to .ts

-Run fastmod.sh(see WIGG Web Component Developers team).
+Run `fastmod.sh` (see WIGG Web Component Developers team).

 Fix remaining issues:

-- Remove the closing of the static get properties() function.
+- Remove the closing of the static get properties() function, which doesn't get removed by fastmod.
 - Move the default values from the constructor to the properties.
-- Declare any state properties that hadn't bee declared yet.
+- Declare any state properties that hadn't been declared yet.
 - Add missing types.

 ## axe-core tests

-1. Copy the test-axe folder, as well asplaywright.config.ts and playwright.ci.config.ts from ilw-filter to the project root.
+1. Copy the `test-axe` folder, as well as `playwright.config.ts` and `playwright.ci.config.ts` from ilw-filter to the project root.
-2. Create a samples/variations.htmlwith a few sample components with unique IDs, but none of the configurable attributes.
+2. Create a `samples/variations.html` with a few sample components with unique IDs, but none of the configurable attributes.
-3. Use createVariations at the bottom of the HTML file.
+3. Use `createVariations` at the bottom of the HTML file.
 See below for a sample.
-4. Add the necessary dependencies:"@axe-core/playwright": "^4.10.2",
+4. Add the necessary dependencies:
+   1. "@axe-core/playwright": "^4.10.2",
-   1. "@playwright/test": "^1.54.1",
+   2. "@playwright/test": "^1.54.1",
-   2. "axe-html-reporter": "^2.2.11",
+   3. "axe-html-reporter": "^2.2.11",
-   3. "playwright": "^1.54.1",
+   4. "playwright": "^1.54.1",
 5. Add the test scripts:
    1. "test:axe": "playwright test",
    2. "test:axe:github": "playwright test --config playwright.ci.config.ts",